akhan328/file-mover/README.md

 # file-mover

-A python script that moves the files from one location to another
+A python script that moves the files from one location to another.
+It's currently set to move files with the ending 'Trim.mp4'.
+When it has an assigned 'Source-Folder' it will check every available location within that folder, including other folders to find files.

 ## Skills Learned